aws-samples/aws-stf-core/README.md

 <br>

+You can find a list of Data Producers and Data Consumers in the [STF Catalog](https://github.com/aws-samples/aws-stf) on GitHub.

 ## Design Considerations

 The STF is designed to be flexible and efficient.
 It uses the following design guidelines to provide advanced device management capabilities and efficient data ingestion using naming conventions.

 ### Naming conventions

 The STF IoT module provides a central registry in which you can store all your devices and sensors, regardless the operating model, the technology and the connectivity used.
-For all types of sensors and devices, the first step is to [register a thing](#register-your-first-thing-using-the-stf-iot-device-api) using the STF IoT Device API.
+For all types of sensors and devices, the first step is to [register a thing](#register-your-first-thing-using-the-stf-iot-device-api) using the STF IoT service API.

 To link the data produced by a device to its thing in the registry, there are some naming conventions to follow.